 Formally, Nachliel has taught Tanach, Jewish History and communications in several Jerusalem schools such as Rappaport Boys School, Dugma-Uziel, and Meled.

 During the school year 2017-2018, Nachliel is teaching Jewish History in Joe and Celia Esses Magen David Yeshivah High School, and in Allegra Franco School of Educational Leadership, both in Flatbush, NY.
-He is also in the Melton Blended Masters in Jewish Education, at the Hebrew University, and planning to continue his studies with an MA in Jewish History at Barnard Revel, in 2018-2019.
+He is also enrolled at the Melton Blended Masters in Jewish Education, at the Hebrew University, and planning to continue his studies with an MA in Jewish History at Barnard Revel, in 2018-2019.